RonishShakya/SoftwareTesting/README.md

 # SoftwareTesting
 Opencart is an ecommerce website where there are various module like Registration and Login, Product, Add to cart and checkout

-Manual Testing of Ecommerce website named Opencart Created Test plans and Test cases for the project Created Defect Report of the defects in the website
+Manual Testing of Ecommerce website named Opencart, Created Test plans and Test cases for the project, Created Defect Report of the defects in the website.

 Types of Testing done:
  •	Smoke Testing and Sanity Testing